kai-st/comm2216-docs-project/docs/connectors.md

 3. Continue with the custom instructions for arranging arrows.

-When you have added all you connectors, you can [export your completed diagram](export.md).
+When you have added all your connectors, you can [export your completed diagram](export.md).